 The Reorder Point Formula

 When calculating the reorder point, the business must account for the rate of consumption and lead time from vendor.
 The alternative means running the risk of stockouts and missing out on sales.
 Ordering more product that you need can also result in lack of storage space as well as unnecessarily tying up cash in stock.

 If you want to know how to calculate the reorder point, the formula for reorder point calculation is, quite simply, the sum of the lead time demand and safety stock.
-When you manage your inventory with SOS Inventory software, SOS will automatically calculate reorder points of all your materials for you.
+When you manage your inventory with SOS Inventory software, SOS will automatically calculate them of all your materials for you.

 If you are still working on spreadsheets, you will determine each product’s reorder point manually.